Maldives travel guide

 Screening on arrival

-All visitors must present a negative PCR test for COVID-19 on arrival to Maldives.
+All visitors (except children under the age of one) must present a negative PCR test for COVID-19 on arrival to Maldives.
 The test and negative PCR certificate must be issued no more than 96 hours prior to departure.
 You should not use the NHS testing service to get a test in order to facilitate your travel to another country.
 You should arrange to take a private test.

 All travellers to the Maldives must fill in a Traveller Health Declaration form 24 hours before departure to and return from the Maldives.